Aviator737/alterland-dev/README.md

 ## Here it is implemented:

 - Design 😍
-- Carousel that changes the picture only when it loads;
-- Passing the carousel property (color) to the parent;
+- Routing;
 - Authentication;
 - Form validation with schema 🚲;
 - Animations;
 - Calling api using axios;
-- Protected route (try /dashboard without logging in);
+- Protected routes (try /dashboard without logging in);
-- Redirect back to the requested page upon successful authentication.
+- Redirect back to the requested page upon successful authentication;
+- Carousel that changes the picture only when it loads;
+- Passing the carousel property (color) to the parent.

 ## Available Scripts